telicent-oss/smart-caches-core/docs/security/index.md

 our deployments as any label we see without the prefix byte sequence can be assumed to be an RDF-ABAC label.

-Within a label schema the remainder of the byte sequence for a label can be used to encode labels in whatever format an implemention sees fit.
+Within a label schema the remainder of the byte sequence for a label can be used to encode labels in whatever format an implementation sees fit.
 So taking RDF-ABAC, which will become our default plugin, as an example then it treats the byte sequence as a UTF-8 encoded string.
-However plugin implementions are free to use whatever label format and/or encoding scheme they see fit since the API will treat the byte sequence opaquely.
+However plugin implementations are free to use whatever label format and/or encoding scheme they see fit since the API will treat the byte sequence opaquely.
 For example, a plugin implementation with a more complex PBAC labelling approach might choose to encode the label in a binary format, e.g. [Protobuf][Protobuf], [Apache Avro][Avro], [Apache Thrift][Thrift] etc.